databricks/spark-xml/README.md

 ## Structure Conversion

 Due to the structure differences between `DataFrame` and XML files, there are some conversion rules from XML data to `DataFrame` and from `DataFrame` to XML data.
-Note that the attributes hanlding can be disbaled with the option `excludeAttribute`.
+Note that hanlding attributes can be disbaled with the option `excludeAttribute`.

 ### Reading from XML to `DataFrame`